minima-global/minidocs/docs/runanode/android_v9_and_up.md

 # Android v9 and up

 ## Videos
-How to install Minima on your Android device: https://youtu.be/aaPXlYTWCTg How to connect your Incentive account to your Android node: https://youtu.be/Xm3caii73d8
+How to install Minima on your Android device: https://youtu.be/aaPXlYTWCTg <br />
+How to connect your Incentive account to your Android node: https://youtu.be/Xm3caii73d8

 ## How to download and Install Minima on your Android device